-Organisations involved in researching or policy making about robot ethics
+Organisations involved in researching or policy making about artificial intelligence and robot ethics

 TRUST AND TECHNOLOGY INITIATIVE

 Organised by the University of Cambridge, the Trust & Technology Initiative runs informal lunchtime talks, issues a newsletter and progresses other initiatives in the context of trust and technology.

 ALGORITHMIC JUSTICE LEAGUE

 Organisation set up to highlight algorithmic bias, provide space to voice concerns about code bias and develop practices for accountability during design, development and deployment of codes systems.

 The Centre at the University of Oxford, seeks to guide the development of AI for the common good by conducting research on important and neglected issues of AI governance, and advising decision makers on this research through policy engagement.